striblab/strib-icons/README.md

 * Make sure NodeJS is installed and run: `npm install`
 * To compile the fonts one time, run: `npm run build`
 * To watch for changes and run a local server to see the example page: `run npm develop`
+* To optimize with `svgo`, run `npm run optimize`
+  * TODO: Put this in the build process.
+The issue is that we are watching the icons to build, and svgo is optimizing the images in place, making an infinite loop for the watch process.

 ### Templates